Sabicool/Malleus-Anki-Addon/readme.md

 # Malleus Anki Helper Addon

-An Anki extension that integrates with the Malleus notion database to seamlessly manage Malleus clinical medicine cards.
+An Anki extension that integrates with the [Malleus notion database](https://malleuscm.notion.site) to seamlessly manage Malleus clinical medicine cards.
 The extension allows you to search the Malleus Notion database, find existing cards with matching tags, and create new cards with proper tagging.
+<sup>Vist [malleuscm.notion.site](https://malleuscm.notion.site) for more information about the best clinical medicine Anki deck for Australian and New Zealand medical students</sup>

 [Malleus Clinical Medicine Website](https://malleuscm.notion.site) •
 [Ankiweb Link](https://ankiweb.net/shared/info/620451841) •